 They screened and grouped these words using the wine aroma wheel concept by arranging them in 3 tiers: the most generic terms in the center of the wheel and the more descriptive terms on the outer circle.

 The final wheel includes 21 categories and 61 descriptors.
 The chocolate flavor wheel is available for download from the journal website.

 Contrarily to the wine aroma wheel, this chocolate wheel enables you to describe the Appearance, Aroma, Flavor (Aroma in mouth, Taste), and the Texture of the chocolate

-Slow melting chocolate leaves you with lasting flavors in mouth as well as a creamy mouth feel.
-Dry red wines will pair well by balancing the richness of the chocolate and help wash away the remaining chocolate in mouth.
+Slow melting chocolate leaves you with lasting flavors in the mouth as well as a creamy mouth feel.
+Dry red wines will pair well by balancing the richness of the chocolate and help wash away the remaining chocolate in the mouth.

 Crunchy and hard chocolate may need a sweet wine to help lubricate the mouth and enjoy both the wine and chocolate flavors.

 Hard to bite chocolate tends to contain more cocoa and can be more bitter in taste.

 Rich, smooth chocolate tends to contain more cocoa fat (or soy lecithin) and is also sweeter.

 This is also why slightly sweeter wines (Late Harvest white wines) or wines with higher alcohol content (Port wines) will pair well with bitter chocolate, and drier wines such as Pinot Noir or Gamay will pair well with sweeter chocolate.